Colorado Living Spaces, Serving all of Denver Metro

 - Surface Mulch – Along with retaining moisture at the roots, using wood or rubber mulch, rocks or other materials over the soil, reduces evaporation and runoff while keeping the soil cooler.

 - Strategic Irrigation – Unlike a lawn that basically needs a good soak every few days, a xeriscaped yard calls for more finesse.
-Colorado Living Spaces will put together the perfect irrigation system using soaker hoses, drip irrigation, zoned timers, even water from rain barrels.
+Colorado Living Spaces will put together the perfect irrigation plan and install the necessary components, from soaker hoses and drip irrigation, to zoned timers and even water from rain barrels.

 - Maintenance Plan – While xeriscaping requires minimal upkeep, it’s always best to prune plants and remove weeds, as well as fertilize when needed.
 We can certainly provide a few pointers.